offlinehacker/errorjs/README.md

 ### Enforced error codes

-Every error has to have error code provided, which should uniquely identify an error
+Every error must have error code provided, which should uniquely identify an error

 ```javascript
 import {ConflictError} from 'errorjs';